Gay men: Age

 Older gay men are one of the least studied groups within gay men's communities.
-In Mexico, Vida Alegre opened in 2019 as the first senior center for LGBT people in the country.
+In Mexico, Vida Alegre opened in 2019 as the first senior center for LGBTQ people in the country.
 According to the center's founder, Samantha Flores, loneliness is a major problem for many older gay men in Mexico, stating, "I've had people come in, older gay men, sobbing and pouring their hearts out to me about how unhappy they are ...
 They usually don't have children, and many of their families have disowned them, so they need to turn to families they have chosen themselves or friends for social contact."
 According to Flores, many of these older gay men in Mexico are also living with PTSD because of their many lost friends and partners who died during the AIDS epidemic.
 In France, the documentary filmmaker Sébastien Lifshitz made Les Invisibles, a 2012 documentary about elderly gay French people, and he found significant ideological differences between younger and older gay people.
 Lifshitz stated, "What's important to understand is that this older generation of gay people in France fought against the heterosexual, bourgeois model of French society with all their might.
 The fact that there are much younger gay couples today that are demanding the right to get married and adopt children is something the older gay generation understands, but does not want for themselves."
 Finally, in the United States, scholars have found that most older gay American men are not "strange, lonely creatures" but are instead "well-adjusted to their homosexuality and the aging process".